 Stress is a factor in nearly everyone’s life, and developing healthy ways of coping with it is important.
-It’s also one of the most common emotional signs of addiction.
+It’s also one of the most common contributing factors to substance abuse.
 Addiction often begins with either experimentation or reliance on alcohol for emotional and physical support.
 Rather than using drinking to escape or avoid certain situations, there are plenty of alcohol alternatives that provide similar effects to alcohol without the risk of addiction or physical and mental repercussions.

 - L-theanine: L-theanine is an amino acid that’s usually found in green or black tea and sometimes mushrooms.
 It can help reduce anxiety, stress, and insomnia.

 - Passionflower: This is a plant, specifically a climbing vine, that grows in the southeastern United States and Central and South America.
 It’s also been shown to reduce anxiety and stress and even alleviate pain caused by muscle spasms.

 - Chamomile: Chamomile has been used medicinally for thousands of years to calm anxiety and settle stomach pain.
 It’s best known as an ingredient in herbal tea in the U.S., and many people drink it to help them fall asleep.